Canardoux/flutter_sound/flutter_sound/README.md

-{% include tip.html content="This is the MPL branch of Flutter Sound.
-If you are developing a GPL App, you probably want to consider using the `GPL τ Sound 9.0` fork, because it has (or will have) several great enhancements :
+This is the MPL branch of Flutter Sound.
+If you are developing a GPL App, you probably want to consider using the [`GPL τ Sound 9.0` fork](https://pub.dev/packages/tau_sound), because it has (or will have) several great enhancements :

 - A new cleaner API
 - Better Web Support